 A: 618 Francklyn St in the south end of Halifax

-Hospice Halifax, like other hospices across the country, will provide state-of-the-art palliative care and support services to individuals and their loved ones 24 hours a day, seven days a week, in a beautiful home-like setting.
-Clinically-directed interdisciplinary teams consisting of patients and their families, professionals, and trained volunteers will offer physical, social, spiritual, and emotional care.
+A: Hospice Halifax, like other hospices across the country, provides state-of-the-art palliative care and support services to individuals and their loved ones 24 hours a day, seven days a week, in a beautiful home-like setting free of charge.

 Patients and their loved ones will receive the best possible compassionate care.
 Patients will have a group of staff and trained volunteers ready to fulfill their needs and wishes; to prepare a favourite meal, to help create a family get together, to arrange a pet’s visit, or to reconnect with nature.
 Patients’ rooms will accommodate overnight stays for loved ones.